EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }
 ```

 This is my way for show in the front-end the message of something happening.
-Because remember when you delete something this is not existing anymore.
+Because remember when you delete something that does not exist anymore.

 ##### src/graphql/resolvers/tweet-resolvers.js